Frequently asked questions relating to NQT Induction...

 If an NQT has a break in her induction that includes statutory maternity leave, she can choose whether or not to extend induction by a period equivalent to the statutory maternity leave.
 Outstanding assessments should not be made until she returns to work and has had the opportunity to decide whether to extend induction.
 Any extension request must be granted.

 If an NQT chooses not to extend her induction period following a period of statutory maternity leave, her performance will still be assessed against the teachers’ standards.
-Individuals in this situation should seek advice from their headteacher/principal, induction tutor or an appropriate teacher union professional association before making this decision.
+Individuals in this situation should seek advice from their headteacher/principal, induction tutor, appropriate body or an appropriate teacher union professional association before making this decision.

 See paragraph 3.7 of the Statutory guidance on induction for NQTs in England.